AdobeDocs/marketo-developer.pt-BR/help/mobile/adobe-launch-extension-installation.md

 ## Pré-requisitos

-1. [Adicionar um aplicativo no Marketo Admin](https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/mobile-marketing/admin/add-a-mobile-app) (obtenha a Chave Secreta e a ID do Munchkin do aplicativo)
+1. [Adicionar um aplicativo no Administrador do Marketo](https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/mobile-marketing/admin/add-a-mobile-app) (obter a Chave Secreta e a ID do Munchkin do aplicativo)
 1. [Configurar a propriedade no [!DNL Adobe Launch] portal](https://experience.adobe.com/#/@amc/data-collection/home)
-1. Configurar a chave secreta do aplicativo e a ID do Munchkin para a propriedade no portal [!DNL Adobe Launch]
+1. Configure a chave secreta do aplicativo e a Munchkin ID para a propriedade no portal [!DNL Adobe Launch]
 1. [Configurar notificações por push](push-notifications.md) (opcional)

 ## Como instalar a extensão do Marketo no iOS